Zo d'Axa

-Alphonse Gallaud de la Pérouse (28 May 1864 – 30 August 1930), better known as Zo d'Axa (/fr/), was a French adventurer, anti-militarist, satirist, journalist, and founder of two of the most legendary French magazines, L'EnDehors and La Feuille.
+Alphonse Gallaud de la Pérouse (28 May 1864 – 30 August 1930), better known as Zo d'Axa (/fr/), was a French adventurer, anti-militarist, satirist, and journalist.
+He founded two highly influential French magazines, L'Endehors and La Feuille.
 A descendant of the famous French navigator Jean-François de Galaup, comte de Lapérouse, he was one of the most prominent French individualist anarchists at the turn of the 20th century.

 Life

-He was a sort of Socialist condottieri, a dandy, a rake, and a natural adventurer.
-Ernest La Jeunesse nicknamed him the Restaurant Recruit.

-— Jules Bertaut, Paris 1870-1935, 2007.

-D'Axa was a cavalryman but deserted to Belgium and was exiled to Italy in 1889.
+Alphonse Gallaud de la Pérouse was born on 28 May 1864 in Paris, France.
+He was a cavalryman but deserted to Belgium and was exiled to Italy in 1889.
 There he ran an ultra-Catholic newspaper and seduced the native womenfolk.
 According to popular myth, d'Axa during his time in Italy was hesitating between becoming an anarchist or a religious missionary when he was accused (wrongfully, he contended) of insulting the Empress of Germany, and was made an anarchist by the subsequent legal proceedings against him.
 He spent the next few years being pursued from one country to the next by the police, before taking advantage of the general amnesty and returning to France.

 At this point, having led (in the words of historian Jules Bertaut) "a most disreputable life", and being an agitator by temperament, d'Axa gravitated towards the anarchist movement.
 He founded the famous anarchist newspaper L'EnDehors in May 1891 in which numerous contributors such as Jean Grave, Louise Michel, Sébastien Faure, Octave Mirbeau, Tristan Bernard and Émile Verhaeren developed libertarian ideas.
 D'Axa and L'EnDehors rapidly became the target of the authorities after attacks by Ravachol and d'Axa was arrested, charged with 'association to commit crimes' and kept in Mazas Prison.
 After his release he wrote numerous pamphlets and met Camille Pissarro and James Whistler in London.
 He was again arrested in Jaffa, and transferred to Sainte-Pélagie Prison, Paris, where he spent 18 months before his release in july 1894.
-He died from suicide in 1930, burning most of his papers the previous night.
+He died by suicide on 30 August 1930, burning most of his papers the previous night.